mmm111mmm/inacityinthefuture/01-bool-compare-if/9-weather-project.md

 It will then do the same thing looking at variables for the weather in the evening.
 And it will print out as above.

+## Design of the project 3

+We cannot (yet) get the weather data from the internet.

+So for this project, make the booleans for the morning, afternoon and evening different.

 ## Duplication

 The if-else statements for the morning, afternoon and evening will be the same except they will look at different variables.
 Don't worry.
 In the next module we'll fix this.

+## Start

+Now go to repl.it and call the file `project_1_weather`.

 ## Congratuations